pulumi/docs/content/blog/deploying-minecraft-on-azure/index.md

     - Minecraft
 ---

-This article shows how to deploy and provision a virtual machine in Azure using the Pulumi [Next Generation Azure provider]({{< relref "/blog/announcing-nextgen-azure-provider" >}}).
+This article demonstrates how to deploy and provision a virtual machine in Azure using the Pulumi [Next Generation Azure provider]({{< relref "/blog/announcing-nextgen-azure-provider" >}}).
 While there are numerous examples of using the Azure console, the Azure CLI, or ARM templates to deploy and provision virtual machines, we'll use Python to implement a repeatable deployment.

 <!--more-->

 ## Build it

-Let's go step by step through the process:
+There are several parts to the process.
+First, we need to create the network resources to make the virtual machine accessible to Minecraft clients.
+Second, the virtual machine needs to be created and configured with network resources, storage for server files and logs, and a way to administer it remotely.
+Finally, the virtual machine needs to be provisioned with the server and all the dependencies that it requires, such as Java.
+Let's go step by step through the process.

+### Resource Group

 [Resource groups](https://docs.microsoft.com/en-us/azure/azure-resource-manager/management/manage-resource-groups-portal) hold all the resources that you use for building infrastructure on Azure.
 They can contain all the resources for your Azure infrastructure or only the resources that you want to manage together.
 Resource groups let you deploy, update, and delete resources as a group.